| 2001

 We

-Seating pavilion on the sports field east of Durham city centre
+Seating pavillion on the sports field east of Durham city

 |

-An oarsman practising on the Wear near Durham city centre
+An oarsman prcticing on the Wear near Durham city centre

-No one had hear of Dun Holm which means "hill island" They
+one had hear of Dun Holm which means "hill island"

 |